Wire-Network/wire-cdt/docs/migrating-from-antelope.md

 ## Porting checklist

-1. Install Wire CDT — the **base and `-dev` packages both** — plus CMake and a build tool.
-Confirm `cdt-cpp --version` resolves to the binary you meant.
+1. Install Wire CDT from source at `7f756bbf` or newer ([BUILD.md](../BUILD.md)) — the published `v1.0.0` predates the fixes this guide assumes.
+Add CMake and a build tool, and confirm `cdt-cpp --version` resolves to the binary you meant.
+When a release lands, install the **base and `-dev` packages both**.
 2. Rename `eosio` → `sysio` across sources and headers, including the `eosio_assert` /
    `eosio_exit` C API that a `\beosio\b` pass skips.
 Review the diff for string literals. **CMake is not a substitution**: `find_package(eosio.cdt)` becomes `find_package(cdt)` and